mimic-ai-lab/mimic/README.md

 Mimic is an immersive testing arena where lifelike virtual personas interact with your chat-, web-socket-, and voice-based assistants exactly as real people would—only faster, louder, and at limitless scale.

-It’s where product managers, conversational designers, and QA teams watch their assistants navigate everything from mundane small talk to once-in-a-lifetime emergencies, uncovering hidden flaws long before launch day.
+It's where product managers, conversational designers, and QA teams watch their assistants navigate everything from mundane small talk to once-in-a-lifetime emergencies, uncovering hidden flaws long before launch day.

 ## 🚀 Key Features